GEO vs AEO vs SEO: a 2026 terminology breakdown

 The one-paragraph version

 SEO is about ranking in a list of links (Google's 10 blue links).
 AEO is about being included in an AI's written answer to the user's question.
-GEO is a broader umbrella term that some people use to mean exactly AEO, and others use to mean "optimizing for any generative AI surface", including AI Overviews, voice assistants, and multimodal prompts.
-There is no formal standards body deciding which is right.
-In practice, AEO and GEO are 80% the same body of work, and SEO is the older sibling that overlaps with both.
+GEO is a broader umbrella term some people use to mean exactly AEO, and others use to mean "optimizing for any generative AI surface" — AI Overviews, voice assistants, multimodal prompts.
+LLMO is a newer alias, almost always a synonym for AEO.
+There is no standards body deciding which is right.
+What the day-to-day work actually looks like is a separate question — the migration plan post covers that; this post just fixes the words.

 The 30-second comparison